makkus/freckles/freckles/doc/getting_started.md

 - upload our html page(s)

 Again, we check the [default](/frecklets/default) and [community](/frecklets/community) frecklet indexes for any pre-written *frecklets* we can use.
-Actually, there is already a [*frecklet* to setup and configure](/frecklets/default/web/webserver-static-site/) a static website.
+Actually, there is already a [*frecklet* to setup and configure a static website](/frecklets/default/web/webserver-static-site/)
+.
 But let's pretend it didn't and go a tiny bit lower level.

 So, here are the *frecklets* we are going to use: